-If you are moving from the UK to France, you won’t have to pay any duty on your personal belongings, as long as you paid VAT on your purchase within the EU.
+If you are moving from the UK to France, you shouldn’t have to pay any duty on your personal belongings, as long as you paid VAT on your purchase within the EU.

 You will need to provide a full inventory of the items that you are importing to France (featuring their value in euros) and a customs declaration form, and you must have purchase receipts for all electrical items and any itams less than 6 months old.
 You will need a Certificate of Change of Residence from the French Consulate, which will show the dates of your living agreement.
 You may also need your work visa, as evidence of your residence in France.

 You don’t have to be present at customs.
 In fact, your moving company can provide a door-to-door service.
 How long you will have to wait for your goods will depend on how smoothly the customs process goes.